 Even when you aren’t sick, you need protein to keep your body strong.
 Your body uses it to build strength and keep what you already have.
 Lean meat, poultry, fish, legumes, dairy, eggs, nuts, and seeds are good sources.

-The FDA says adults should eat 50 grams of protein a day.
+The FDA says adults should eat 50 grams of protein a day (but can vary depending on an individual's caloric needs).
 Pregnant and nursing women need more.
 Foods that have it provide nutrients like vitamins B6 and B12, both of which keep your immune system working like it should.

 Do Flavonoids Help?

 Flavonoids include about 4,000 compounds that are responsible for the colors of fruits and flowers.
-Research shows that flavonoids found in the soft white skin of citrus fruits -- like grapefruit, oranges, lemons, and limes -- really rev up your immune system.
+Research shows that flavonoids found in the soft white skin of citrus fruits -- like grapefruit, oranges, lemons, and limes -- may boost your immune system.
+Many other fruits have anti-inflammatory properties, too.

 What Other Nutrients Fight Infection?

-Glutathione strengthens your immune system so it can fight off infections.
+Glutathione may strengthen your immune system so it can fight off infections.
 You’ll find this powerful antioxidant in the red, pulpy area of a watermelon near the rind.
 It’s also in kale, collard greens, broccoli, and cabbage.

 Does Food Help or Hurt Congestion?